Marek Sanak: Biography

 He is a member of the Polish Society of Paediatrics (since 1986), the Polish Society of Human Genetics (since 1997) and the European Society for Paediatric Research (since 1990).
-He is also a member of the European Society for Clinical Investigation and was its Vice-President between 2003–2004.
+He is also a member of the European Society for Clinical Investigation and was its vice-president between 2003 and 2004.

 Since 2003, he has been a member of the Scientific Council of the Institute of Pharmacology of the Polish Academy of Sciences.
 In 2006, he was elected a member of the Scientific Council of the School of Medicine in English of the Jagiellonian University.
 Since 2007, he has been a member of the Interdisciplinary Center of Bioethics of the Jagiellonian University Medical College, as well as member of the Committee of Physiological and Pharmacological Sciences of the Polish Academy of Sciences.

 He is a member of the editorial boards of journals Allergy and Medycyna Praktyczna; as well as the board of the popular science magazine Wszechświat.
 He is a member of the Program Council of the Science and Art Festival in Kraków (Festiwal Nauki i Sztuki).

 In 2008, he was elected a member of the Polish Academy of Learning.
 In December 2021 he was elected a corresponding member of the Polish Academy of Sciences.
 In 2023 he was elected a member of the Academia Europaea.